quietlean/Ableton-Live-Sort/README.md

 The existing Live Files will be displayed and sorted acording to the time of the last edit.
 The 175 most recently edited files will be displayed.

-**For those who dont use the python executable:**

-You need **Python3** to run the py file.
-The makefile uses **cmake** to compile the c file.
-You also need Tkinter for The GUI but it should be included in your Python3 version.

-In the _Ableton_Live_Sort.c_ file you need to put the path to the directory where the .py files are in the **chdir** call.
-For example: `chdir("/Users/Applications/Ableton_Live_Sort")`.

-You also need to enter the path of the **hide_terminal.scpt** which hides the terminal which pops up.
-For example `system("osascript /Users/AngelaMerkel/Scripts/hide_terminal.scpt");`
+**How to install it:**

+To download it click on 'Code' and 'Download ZIP'.

+Extract the Folder and put it in the Applications Directory.
+Change the name of the Folder to **LiveSort**.

+To actually run the application you need to install **Python3** (it's not to complicated).
+You can download it via this link: [Python](https://www.python.org/downloads/) or install it with Homebrew via: `Homebrew install python3`.

+When you installed Python3 you can just click the exec File (Ableton_Live_Sort) which will run the python code.
+You can create an alias and put it on your desktop so you can open the app real quick. ⚡️😼 I also included a lil graphic I made.
+Feel free to use it as the icon for the Alias!

+If you want to run the code from the terminal for whatever reason, you have to open a terminal at the folder (the folder in which the code is) and run `python3 abl_sort_main.py`.

+If you want to put the Folder into another directory you have to modify the **Ableton_Live_Sort.c** file, meaning you need to change the given paths in the file.
+Afterwards you need to compile the file.
+You can use the makefile for that, which is using clang to compile.

-If you want to call the python file on a windows system you have to modifie **Ableton_Live_Sort.c** since its using an AppleScript.
+If you want to run the exec file on a windows system you have to modifie **Ableton_Live_Sort.c** since its using an AppleScript and the given paths are not correct.

 If you find a bug or want to participate on the repository let me know 💋